Yonet/AzureTweetMigration/README.md

 -   Sign up for a [free Azure account](https://azure.microsoft.com/en-us/free/?WT.mc_id=azuretweetmigration-github-ayyonet)

-*   Select Azure Extensions from VS Code left hand panel.
+*   Select Azure Extensions from VS Code [left hand panel](/images/azureToolbar.png).

-*   Select Functions grouping, click on folder icon on the Functions grouping to create a new project.
+*   Select [Functions grouping](/images/functionsRepos.png), click on folder icon on the Functions grouping to create a new project.
 Select a folder or create a new folder for your project repository.

 *   To create a function select the second icon on the Functions grouping.

-*   You will be prompted to sign in if you have [Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack?WT.mc_id=azuretweetmigration-github-ayyonet) or [Azure Repos](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team?WT.mc_id=azuretweetmigration-github-ayyonet) extension.
+*   You will be prompted to sign in if you have [Azure Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local?WT.mc_id=azuretweetmigration-github-ayyonet) or [Azure Repos](https://github.com/Microsoft/azure-repos-vscode/blob/master/TFVC_README.md?WT.mc_id=azuretweetmigration-github-ayyonet#quick-start) extensions.

 *   When prompted, name your function "SearchTweets".
 Language "TypeScript".